lucoiso/install-vulkan-sdk-action/README.md

 | `install_lavapipe`       | bool    | Windows only.
 Installs Mesa's Lavapipe software rasterizer.
 Default: false. | false
 | `lavapipe_destination`   | String  | The installation folder for Lavapipe.    | Windows: `C:\lavapipe`.
 Linux/MacOS: `%HOME/lavapipe` | false

+Additional notes:

+ - `install_runtime`: The standalone Vulkan Runtime installer was only available for Windows (x64 and ARM64).
+    It is now deprecated and no longer available for download.
+The last available version is 1.4.313.0.
+    From version 1.4.313.1 onwards, the runtime is included in the SDK installer.

 ### Outputs

 The following output variables are available: